 One of the main challenges of spreading waveforms is that they require an iterative receiver in order to resolve \ac{ISI} e.g. \ac{LMMSE-PIC}.
-Iterative receivers are highly complex, which prevent deploying spreading waveforms in practice.
-Researchers have been working on reducing the receivers complexity of the spreading waveforms \cite{bomfin2019low, thaj2020low}, by making approximation of the LMMSE matrix.
-While these methods reduce the computational complexity of the original iterative receiver, they are sill difficult to implement in practice.
-Some recent works \cite{enku2021two,naikoti2021low} propose using machine learning based receivers in order to approximate the non-linear iterative receivers with low complexity, while others \cite{gizzini2021cnn,gizzini2020deep,gizzini2021temporal} propose improving channel estimation in doubly dispersive channels using deep learning.
-However supervised machine learning methods needs a large amount of training data, and they are not generalize when the environment changes.
-Therefore, the current methods investigated in the literature suffer from practical problems, and investing a low-complexity receiver for time-varying systems is an open challenge.
+Iterative receivers are in general highly complex, which prevents deploying spreading waveforms in practice with iterative equalization.
+Researchers have been working on reducing the receiver's complexity of the spreading waveforms \cite{bomfin2019low, thaj2020low}, by making approximation of the LMMSE matrix.
+While these methods reduce the computational complexity of the original iterative receiver, they are still difficult to implement in practice.
+Some recent works \cite{enku2021two,naikoti2021low} propose using ML-based receivers in order to approximate the non-linear iterative receivers with low complexity, while others \cite{9813719,gizzini2021cnn,gizzini2020deep,gizzini2021temporal} propose improving channel estimation in doubly dispersive channels using deep learning.
+However, supervised machine learning methods need a large amount of training data, and they do not generalize well when the environment changes.
+Therefore, the current methods investigated in the literature suffer from practical problems, and investigating a low-complexity receiver for time-varying systems is an open challenge.

 In addition to the receiver complexity, another challenge is to define a clear tradeoff between the accuracy of the channel estimation and the required overhead.
-For a well-defined system parameters, we should be able to know how much control overhead is needed for the required reliability.
+For well-defined system parameters, we should be able to know how much control overhead is needed for the required reliability.
 This is directly related to the frame design problem, where we should define the best pilot allocation scheme for channel estimation.
-In \cite{ehsanfar2020uw}, it has been shown that unique word based frame design achieves nearly one order of magnitude higher channel estimation that conventional pilot-aided \ac{CP} based design, which is explained by the fact that training sequences in the first scheme are concentrated in a short time slot compared to the coherence time, and then experience less number of channel realizations.
+In \cite{ehsanfar2020uw}, it has been shown that unique word-based frame design achieves nearly one order of magnitude higher channel estimation than conventional pilot-aided \ac{CP} based design, which is explained by the fact that training sequences in the first scheme are concentrated in a short time slot compared to the coherence time, and then experience less number of channel realizations.
 However, this scheme suffers from high complexity at the receiver.
-A practical frame design for time-varying system is still an open research problem.
+A practical frame design for a time-varying system is still an open research problem.